Convolucid/wheels/README.md

 # Setup
-Initial instance is for rehearsing site creation using primary tools: HTML, CSS, JS.
-Ancillary tools are Webpack, Git, Vercel, and Illustrator.

 Setup process begins with `npm init -y`, then `git init`.
 Three folders are added to the root directory: `src`, `dist`, and `webpack`.  `index.html`, `script.js`, and `style.css` are created in `./src`.
 A `.gitignore` file is created and `package-lock.json`, `node-modules`, and the `dist` folder are added to it.

 ## Webpack